 In particular, after you’ve looked up the basic status information of a certain flight, click “View Comments” to read the technical comments, which can be very interesting for a flight that’s en route, delayed, or cancelled.

-For a flight that’s en route, you’ll get to see when the plane left the gate, took off, is estimated to land, and is expected to arrive at the gate, among many other interesting notes about the flight:
+For a flight that’s en route, you’ll get to see when the plane left the gate, took off, is estimated to land, and is expected to arrive at the gate, among some other interesting notes about the flight.

-In the case of a delay or cancellation, the technical comments can also be used to identify the cause of the issue (maintenance, crew, weather, etc.) and determine if you’re eligible for compensation under the Canadian APPR, EU261, or other conventions.
+In the case of a delay or cancellation, the technical comments can also be used to identify the cause of the issue (maintenance, crew, weather, etc.) and determine if you’re eligible for compensation under the Canadian Air Passenger Protection Regulations (APPR), EU261, or other conventions.
 When filing a claim with the airline, this information may differ than the reason provided at the airport, which may work out well in your favour.

 Finally, the Flight Details function is a very simple tool that brings up the most basic information about a flight, so there isn’t too much to say about it.